ZX-80/PicoVideocart/README.md

 **Loading Games to the Flashcart**

-- This flashcart uses a micro SD card for storage, which makes it convenient to add and removes games.
-However, the micro SD card must be formatted as either FAT16 or FAT32 (recommended).
-Once formatted, simply place your game files (should end in `.bin`) onto the SD card and insert it into the flashcart.
+- This flashcart uses an SD card for storage, which makes it convenient to add and removes games.
+It's important to note that the SD card must be formatted as either FAT16 or FAT32 (recommended).
+Once formatted, simply place your game files (should end in `.bin` or `.chf`) onto the SD card and insert it into the flashcart.

 **Using the Multimenu**